goldin2008/Note/talk.md

 >19 Tools

+When you work with ML teams, you may hear them refer to the tools that they're using to build these ML systems.
 We do not need to create building bricks or reinvent the wheels.
+Fortunately, the world today is very open, and many teams will openly share ideas and frameworks with each other.
 XX's ML is probably 70% or more based on Python.
 The UK and some of finance modeling teams prefer R. Deployment are frequently in JAVA either wrapped Python or exported directly to a JAVA object.

 >20 Framework at XX